Hundebegegnungen/Treffen richtig managen – So vermeidest du Probleme

 Managing dog encounters/meetings correctly – How to avoid problems

-Dog encounters are often challenging—whether on a leash or off-leash.
-To ensure such encounters are as stress-free and safe as possible, there are some important rules to follow.
-Especially in certain situations, misunderstandings between dogs or mistakes made by owners can lead to conflicts.
-In this article, you'll learn what to look out for.
+Dog encounters are often a challenge – whether on a leash or off-leash.
+To ensure that such encounters are as stress-free and safe as possible, there are some important rules to observe.
+Especially in different constellations, misunderstandings between dogs or mistakes by owners can lead to conflicts.
+In this article, you will learn what to look out for.

 1. Basic rules for dog encounters

-🐾 Do not let dogs near other dogs without asking – Not every dog is friendly or gets along with other dogs.
+🐾 Don't let dogs approach other dogs without asking – Not every dog is friendly or gets along with other dogs.

-🐾 Observe dogs’ communication – body language is crucial to detect tension or insecurity.
+🐾 Observe the dogs' communication – Body language is crucial to recognize tension or insecurity.

-🐾 Speak to your own dog first and ask for permission – An “okay” should only be given when the situation is safe.
+🐾 Address your own dog first and ask for permission – An "okay" should only be given if the situation is safe.

-🐾 Ensure recall – If tensions arise, your dog should respond to recall.
+🐾 Ensure recallability – If tensions arise, your dog should be recallable.

 🐾 Don't force contact – Some dogs need more space or don't want direct contact with other dogs.

-2. When can my dog go to another dog?
+2. When can my dog approach another dog?

-✅ When both dogs show relaxed body language.
+✅ If both dogs show relaxed body language.

 ✅ If both dogs already know and like each other.

-✅ When it is ensured that none of the dogs are sick, injured or anxious.
+✅ If it is ensured that neither of the dogs is sick, injured, or anxious.

 ❌ An encounter is not allowed: